 The latest version of the world's most popular benchmark is simply called 3DMark to reflect its all-round versatility.
 Not only is this 3DMark the first in the series to offer cross-platform comparisons, it is also the first to test different Direct3D feature levels within one application.

-3DMark includes three different tests, each designed for a specific type of hardware ranging from mobile devices to high-performance gaming PCs.
+3DMark includes four different tests, each designed for a specific type of hardware ranging from mobile devices to high-performance gaming PCs.
 Each test gives its own score, which you can use to compare similar devices or systems.
 Unlike previous versions, there is no overall 3DMark score, only individual test scores.
 When testing devices or components, be sure to use the most appropriate test for the hardware's capabilities.

 • Ice Storm - A cross-platform benchmark for mobile devices.
 Use it to test the performance of your smartphone, tablet, ultra-portable notebook or entry-level PC.
 Ice Storm includes two graphics tests focusing on GPU performance and a physics test targeting CPU performance.
 Changes: